SYLaw-MYS/Data-Analysis-Project/README.md

 Furthermore, by conducting data visualization with matplotlib, seaborn, numpy and pandas enable a more efficient way to correlate the operations to the company's performance improvement just in a glance.

 Lastly, data modelling with machine learning method help the company in making decision what operations can result in better company's performance by predicting its potential sales.
-Please find the data modelling project [here]_(https://github.com/SieYung-Law/ML_modelling)_.
+Please find the data modelling project [here]: https://github.com/SieYung-Law/ML_modelling.

 ### Tools used in this project